poteng/Fall-Detection-Android-Application/README.md

 ## Required devices
 An Android smartphone and a Microsoft Band.
+The minimum Android version was 7.0 at the moment of testing.

 ## Tested devices
 This app has been tested on multiple brands of Android smartphones including: